 - i.
 Land to the south of Green Road and west of Wivelsfield Primary School;

 - ii.
-Wivelsfield Recreation Ground;
+Land to the south of South Road;

 - iii.
-Land to the south of South Road;
+Land to the east of Eastern Road;

 - iv.
-Land to the east of Eastern Road;
+Land to south of Antye House and east of Orchard Close;

 - v.
-Land to south of Antye House and east of Orchard Close;

-- vi.
 Land on north-west boundary of Parish;

-- vii.
-Land to the south of North Common Road and east of the Mormon Meeting House